We are unlikely to consider vehicles to be abandoned if:

 You can report an abandoned vehicle online:

-If, in the opinion of the council, the vehicle is abandoned, attempts are made to contact the keeper to determine if the vehicle is genuinely abandoned (a number of reports are in fact parking disputes rather than abandoned vehicles).
-This gives the owner an opportunity to claim/remove the vehicle.
+If, in the opinion of the council, the vehicle is abandoned, attempts will be made to contact the keeper to determine if the vehicle is genuinely abandoned (a number of reports are in fact parking disputes rather than abandoned vehicles).
+This gives the owner an opportunity to claim or remove the vehicle.
 If there is no response then a notice is served.

 Once the notice period has passed the vehicle will be removed and disposed of if it has not been claimed.
 The prescribed costs are passed to the registered keeper – there are separate charges for removal of a vehicle, storage of a vehicle and its destruction.